-- 1. A looked after child, as defined by Section 22(1) of the Children Act 1989, is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services function for England and Wales.
-Priority is also given under this criterion for looked after children who ceased to be so because they: - 2.
-Were adopted under Section 46 of the Adoption and Children Act 2002

-- 3. Became subject to a child arrangements order under Section 8 of the Children Act 1989, as amended by S12 of the Children and Families Act 2014.
-Child arrangements orders replace residence orders, and any residence order in force prior to 22 April 2014, is deemed to be a child arrangement order, which settles the arrangements to be made as to the person with whom a child is to live; - 4.
-Became subject to a special guardianship order under Section 14A of the Children Act 1989, which is an order appointing one or more individuals to be a child's special guardian(s) - 5.
+- 1. A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order, including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).
+An adoption order is an order under the Adoption Act 1976 (see Section 12 adoption orders) and children who were adopted under the Adoption and Children Act 2002 (see Section 46 adoption orders).
+A 'child arrangements order' is an order settling the arrangements to be made as to the person with whom the child is to live under Section 8 of the Children Act 1989 as amended by Section 14 of the Children and Families Act 2014.
+Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians).: - 2.
 The appropriate section on the Common Application Form (CAF) must be completed and a letter and/or documentary evidence from the child's social worker or other relevant professional must be provided.
-Consideration will not be given to this criterion unless the appropriate supporting documentation is provided at the time of application. - 1.
-In all categories, priority will be given to those who have a brother or sister attending Atlantic Academy Portland at the time of admission but not application.

-The definition of a brother or sister is:

-- A brother or sister sharing the same parents - Half-brother or half-sister, where two children share one common parent - Step-brother or step-sister, where two children are related by a parent's marriage - Adopted or foster children - 2.
+Consideration will not be given to this criterion unless the appropriate supporting documentation is provided at the time of application. - 3.
+In all categories, priority will be given to those who have a brother or sister attending Atlantic Academy Portland at the time of admission but not application. - a.
+The definition of a brother or sister is: - i.
+A brother or sister sharing the same parents - ii.
+Half-brother or half-sister, where two children share one common parent - iii.
+Step-brother or step-sister, where two children are related by a parent's marriage - iv.
+Adopted or foster children - 4.
 In order to meet the sibling criterion, your child's sibling must be attending the school at the time of application and be expected to still be attending at the time of admission in September.
 You must complete the sibling details in the appropriate section on the Common Application Form (CAF).
-We reserve the right to seek verification of the information parents have given on the application form and to withdraw the offer of a place if inadequate, inaccurate, deliberately misleading or false information has been given. - 3.
-In the event that the school has one place to offer and the next child on the waiting list is one of twins, triplets or other children of multiple births, the academy will offer both twins, all triplets or children of multiple birth a place even if this means temporarily going over the published admission's number. - 1.
-Under the oversubscription criteria the word staff will mean: All teaching staff who have been continuously employed by the school for a period of at least 2 years for the purpose or working in the school as follows: - All full time teaching staff - All part time teaching staff with a 45% and above timetable
+We reserve the right to seek verification of the information parents have given on the application form and to withdraw the offer of a place if inadequate, inaccurate, deliberately misleading or false information has been given. - 5.
+In the event that the school has one place to offer and the next child on the waiting list is one of twins, triplets or other children of multiple births, the academy will offer both twins, all triplets or children of multiple birth a place even if this means temporarily going over the published admission's number. - 6.
+Under the oversubscription criteria the word staff will mean: All teaching staff who have been continuously employed by the school for a period of at least 2 years for the purpose or working in the school as follows: - a.
+All full time teaching staff - b.
+All part time teaching staff with a 45% and above timetable - 7.
 The 2 year qualification period may be waived if a post is hard to fill.